Team-Forky/API/README.md

 * With this API, a care-taker will be able to enter, retrieve, update, or remove a patient/resource from a database.
 * Care-taker will be able to enter a patients name, age, status, and check in date/time when created.
-* Care-taker will be able to assign a specific resource to a patient.
+* Care-taker will be able to assign an available specific resource to a patient.
 ---

 ## Tools Used